 Employment Outlook & Career Guidance for Geriatric Counselors

-While the collective projection for growth in employment opportunities for all professions is 11%; the employment outlook for those desiring to be Geriatric Counselors is 29% according to the United States Bureau of Labor Statistics.
+While the collective projection for growth in employment opportunities for all professions is 5% through 2031, the employment outlook for those eyeing careers in home health and personal care is 25% according to the United States Bureau of Labor Statistics (BLS).
+While the BLS doesn’t track data for geriatric counselors specifically, this upward trend in the home health sector could be indicative of an upswing in the demand for other senior services.
 In addition to this being one of the fastest growing professions in America, the factors for the marked increase in growth are substantially stable and not subject to traditional market fluctuations.

 Why the Growth?

 There are multiple reasons for the positive career projections, all of which are crucial to a comprehensive understanding of your future geriatric patients and clients: